 - Lens mount: Canon EF-M

 - Burst shooting: 7fps

 - Autofocus: 49-point AF

 - Weight: 390g User level: Beginners/Enthusiast

 Canon’s M range of mirrorless APS-C cameras has reached a new level with this new addition.
 This M6 has broken the chain of decent performers by giving an extraordinary performance.
 It features a dramatic overhaul than its predecessors.

-This Canon camera sports a high-resolution sensor inside a miniature body complemented by a range of impressive action-friendly specifications.
-It is a fairly bold move for a model thus it appeals to all sorts of photographer especially travel photographers.
-There’ is a lot more to like about this Canon EOS M6 than just its small size and low weight.
+This Canon camera sports a high-resolution sensor inside a tiny body complemented by a range of impressive action-friendly specifications.
+It is a fairly bold move for a model; thus, it appeals to all sorts of photographers, especially travel photographers.
+There” is a lot more to like about this Canon EOS M6 than just its small size and low weight.

 Another thing that makes is well worthy of consideration is the latest Digic 7 processing engine, which gives it an impressive speed boost over the M5.
 This processing engine results in better subject detection and tracking over the previous DIGIC 6 engine.
 It also allows is 9fps burst shooting and also allows raw files to be processed in-camera post-capture.

 Another welcome improvement is EOS M6’s LCD screen, which is not only competitively speedy but also measuring three inches in size and bears 1.04 million dots, thus giving a brighter and clearer view.
 It is also touch-sensitive and tilts downwards over a 45-degree angle.

 Moreover, users can also pull it right round to face the front.
 But the drawback that comes with viewing is that the EOS M6 doesn’t incorporate an electronic viewfinder.
 Another lacking is the undeniable absence of 4K as Canon has opted for Full HD video at frame rates up to 60p instead.